January 31, 2026 (2mo ago) — last updated April 2, 2026 (1d ago)

 • Schedule a short conversation with your manager about priorities or workload.

-Q: What are the first things I should do when I suspect burnout?
-A: Stop digging—take a short break, protect a day or evening, and use grounding techniques like box breathing or a screen-free walk to interrupt the stress cycle.
+A: Stop digging.
+Take a short break, protect an evening or day, and use grounding techniques such as box breathing or a screen-free walk to interrupt the stress cycle.

-Q: How do I rebuild energy without drastic changes?
 A: Focus on three pillars: better sleep routines, nutrient-dense meals, and restorative movement.
 Small, consistent improvements add up.

-Q: How do I protect myself at work without damaging relationships?
 A: Set clear work hours, block focus time on your calendar, use Do Not Disturb, and use respectful scripts to decline or reprioritize tasks.

 Future Forum Pulse 2022: Research on work and burnout. https://futureforum.com/insights/pulse-2022/

-World Health Organization, “Burn-out an ‘occupational phenomenon’: International Classification of Diseases,” May 28, 2019. https://www.who.int/news/item/28-05-2019-burn-out-an-occupational-phenomenon
+World Health Organization, “Burn-out an ‘occupational phenomenon’: International Classification of Diseases,” May 28, 2019. https://www.who.int/news/item/28-05-2019-burn-out-an-%E2%80%98occupational-phenomenon%E2%80%99

 Global Life-Work Survey 2023 findings on remote vs. office worker vacation and burnout rates. https://www.global-life-work-survey.com/2023-report